How To Get a Medicare Prescription Drug Plan?

-Who is Eligible for Medicare Part D?
+Who is Eligible for Medicare Drug Coverage?

 If you are eligible for Medicare, then you are also eligible for Medicare Part D coverage.
-In order to add Part D prescription drug coverage, you must currently be enrolled in Medicare Part A or Part B, or both.
-Unlike Original Medicare, Medicare Part D is only offered through private insurance plans.
+Medicare Part D coverage is not automatically added to your plan.
+To add Part D prescription drug coverage, you must currently be enrolled in Medicare Part A, Part B, or both.
+Unlike Original Medicare, Part D is only offered through private insurance plans.

 Enrolling in Medicare Part D